Recreation on Private Land

 - Include considerations for managing recreation as part of your normal agricultural operation.

-- Landowners should plan and request what behavior they expect enough far in advance to avoid surprises for either party.
+- Landowners should plan and request what behavior they expect from users far enough in advance to avoid surprises for either party.

-Granting access to private land to fish, hunt, camp or for any kind of recreation is an unselfish act by the owner that provides welcome experiences for recreationists.
+Granting access to private land to fish, hunt, view wildlife, camp, or for any kind of recreation is an unselfish act by the owner that provides welcome experiences for recreationists.

 Access to private lands is a privilege respected by most visitors, but when some abuse the privilege access is often denied to all.
 NO TRESPASSING or NO HUNTING signs promote negative feelings by both landowners and recreationists.

-Access to private land can be dealt with in a positive way.
+Access to private land can be managed in a positive way.
 If you choose to have recreationists on the property, know who you have and communicate the rules.
 Start by getting their addresses, car license numbers and signatures.
-Explain where they may go and for how long (a morning, a hunting season, etc.).
+Explain where they may go, what they are authorized to do, and for how long (a morning, a hunting season, etc.).

 If you have special rules relating to wood cutting, collecting artifacts, use of roads, etc., be sure to communicate those rules.
 An arrowhead could be picked up with great excitement and pride knowing the landowner approves.
 Cutting up a dead tree and tossing it into a pickup may not seem inappropriate to a visitor who sees acres of forest, but as the landowner you may object.
 To allow the pocketing of a few pieces of flint or taking firewood home could enrich the recreational experience and appreciation of your land.
 Landowners should decide on and request the behaviors they expect in advance to avoid surprises for either party.
 You are in control -- communicate your rules.

 Personal bonds between recreationists and landowners can become quite strong.
-Visitors share stories, lend helping hands and leave packages at the door to show gratitude for access privileges.
-Many become friends that landowners look forward to seeing on opening day.
+Visitors share stories, lend helping hands and leave packages to show gratitude for access privileges.
+Many users become friends that landowners look forward to seeing on opening day and other times of the year.

-Not all visitors and landowners encounters are this positive.
+Not all visitor and landowner encounters are positive.
 The goal of the landowner should be to have people on the property who are respectful and responsible.

 Go to top of this page.